netdata/blog/blog/2022-11-09-apache-monitoring.md

 The statistics charts measure lifetime averages - averages of metrics over the lifetime of the Apache server being up and operational.

-The first chart shows the lifetime average of requests per second - notice that this is signficantly different from the first chart we mentioned (rate of requests).
+The first chart shows the lifetime average of requests per second - notice that this is significantly different from the first chart we mentioned (rate of requests).
 Occasional spikes and dips may not register on this lifetime average chart but it is still very useful for understanding longer term trends of resource utilization.

 ![image](https://user-images.githubusercontent.com/24860547/200813866-ca6c9161-6474-4be9-9684-2213b142b74c.png)